Scrumpis/Eindica_Subtel_EPSPS_CNV/README.md

 ### Fig. 2: An ideogram of glyphosate-susceptible and -resistant *Eleusine indica* genome alignment.
 #### *Synteny Ideogram*

 ### Fig. 3: Copy number variation in chromosome three across eight glyphosate-resistant and eight glyphosate-susceptible *Eleusine indica* individuals.
 #### *CNV Ideogram*

+#### Prior data wrangling:
+Illumina resequencing data of 8 GR and 8 GS Eindica individuals was aligned to their corresponding GR or GS genomes using [HiSat2](https://github.com/DaehwanKimLab/hisat2) (version 2.1.0).
+[CNVnator](https://github.com/abyzovlab/CNVnator) (version 0.4.1) was used with these alignments to assess copy number variation across the genomes in terms of read depth.
+The resulting CNV files for chromosome three, the native location of EPSPS, were visualized using `EindicaRIdeogram_v5.R`.

+#### Ideogram generation:
 [Eindica_EPSPS_CNV_Ideogram](https://github.com/Scrumpis/Eindica_Subtel_EPSPS_CNV/tree/main/Eindica_EPSPS_CNV_Ideogram) contains `EindicaRIdeogram_v5.R` to create the below CNV ideograms and the associated source files in `Eindica_EPSPS_CNV_Ideogram/data`.
 Note: The publication version of Fig. 3 combines these two figures into one and adds additional visuals using [Microsoft PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint).

 ![image](https://github.com/Scrumpis/Eindica_Subtel_EPSPS_CNV/assets/91402988/281c2566-1127-496f-b234-41e42dfc9e8f)